guillaume-heusch/panel-detection/docs/data.md

 In particular, lines of the csv file where:

 * The "number" contains a character different than a numeric
-* The number is higher than 1000 (this can happen when two panels are close and side-by-side)
+* The number is higher than 1000 (this can happen when two panels are close and side-by-side) or lower than zero.

 have been removed from the annotation file.
 They have not been corrected, since this would have required way too much effort (visual validation).